Cybertas/WriteUps/README.md

 WriteUps for HTB Labs (As of Now)
 Prepping for CPTS & OSCP \- Got 0 out of 100 for OSCP exam<br>
 Difficulty is relative – difficulty ratings are subjective (x/10)<br>
-Some writeups will contain POCs however highly recommend to get from source
+Some writeups will contain POCs but highly recommend to get from source

 ---